Future Zoo I Terms 3 and 4 2020

 Werribee Open Range Zoo is in the process of creating a 30 year plan by dreaming up new ways to care for animals, both at the Zoo and in the wild.

 Your students will help Werribee Zoo solve this future big STEM challenge:

 - Keepers need ideas for the hippo habitat and ways to communicate about animal welfare.

 When you visit Werribee Zoo, your students will conduct research and use their scientific observation skills to deepen their understanding.
 They may also start to brainstorm solution ideas.

 Back at school, students will work in teams of up to six people and choose one of the challenges to focus on.
 The Teaching Guide will help you use an engineering framework called Design Thinking, which helps teams quickly translate their ideas into prototypes.

 - Learn how a Zoo designs habitats for animals

-- Develop their animal welfare knowledge and learn how to explain it to others
+- Develop their animal welfare knowledge

 - Use Design Thinking to generate, produce and test their solutions